Lobamba

 Lobamba is a town in Eswatini located in between Eswatini's two main cities, Mbabane and Manzini.

-Its located in the Hhohho region, with Mbabane as the nearest city and Lusushwana river as the nearest river.
+It is located in the Hhohho region, with Mbabane as the nearest city and Lusushwana river as the nearest river.
 It is located between Ezulwini and Mahlanya and is opposite Elangeni.

 This town holds cultural significance in Eswatini as it features places of great significance.
 It serves as a legislative, traditional, spiritual, seat of government of the Parliament of Eswatini, and Ludzidzini Royal Village, the residence of Queen Ntfombi, the Queen Mother.

 It is about ten kilometres from King Mswati III 's palace, the Lozitha Palace.
 It also houses Somhlolo National Stadium.

 Overview

 Lobamba is located in the western part of the country in the woodland "Valley of Heaven", or Ezulwini Valley.
 It is 16 km from Mbabane, in the district of Hhohho and has a subtropical climate with wet summers and dry winters.